kaen2891/nn_basic_2021/README.md

+## Term Project of NN 2021

+I achieved the top accuracy as 98.82% from the r152x2 upstream model.
+./term_project_r152x2_ver1/r152x2_val_res.png

+Further, I got the 98.63% and 97.57% accuracy from r101x3, r50x1 respectively.
+./term_project_r101x3_ver1/r101x3_val_res.png
+./term_project_r50x1_ver3/r50x1_val_res.png

+All the CIFAR-10 downstream tasks are performed on 4-GPU NVIDIA TITAN RTX (24GB).
+To reduce the time, I used the parallel GPU of Pytorch.
+(Note that this is not DDP from Pytorch)

+For more details, please visit the BiT's website: https://github.com/google-research/big_transfer

+*From here, the followings are from Google github.

 ## Big Transfer (BiT): General Visual Representation Learning
 *by Alexander Kolesnikov, Lucas Beyer, Xiaohua Zhai, Joan Puigcerver, Jessica Yung, Sylvain Gelly, Neil Houlsby*